CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/README.md

 You can customize settings via blueprint variables before deployment.
 If modifications are needed later, ensure:

-* All required resources are available,
+* All required resources are available
 * Configuration changes are validated within the notebook before submitting new jobs.